mintbuffalo4983/mintbuffalo4983/README.md

 + the weather channel
 + PREVUE guide
 ***
-Honestly, the only reason i created this account is because of the **VERY** strict rate limits.
+Honestly, the only reason I created this account as early as I did is because of the **VERY** strict rate limits.